The parameterized space complexity of model-checking bounded variable first-order logic: Model-checking problems and the tree hierarchy

 Let $(Q,\kappa)\in \cl{Tree}[t]$ be given and choose a computable $f$ and a $t$-alternating machine $\B$ with $f\circ \kappa$ jumps and~$f\circ\kappa$ bits such that $\B$ accepts $Q$ and runs in space $f(\kappa(x))+O(\log|x|)$.

-Given $x\in \{0,1\}^*$ compute an upper bound $s= f(\kappa(x))+ O(\log|x|)$ on the space needed by $\B$ on $x$.
+Given $x\in {\{0,1\}}^*$ compute an upper bound $s= f(\kappa(x))+ O(\log|x|)$ on the space needed by $\B$ on $x$.
 Since $\kappa$ is computable in logarithmic space, such a number $s$ can be computed in parameterized logarithmic space.
 We can assume that $\B$ on $x$ always halts after at most $m= 2^{f(\kappa(x))}\cdot |x|^{O(1)}$ steps.
 Note the binary representation of $m$ can be computed in parameterized logarithmic space.

-For two space $s$ configurations $c$, $c'$ of $\B$ on $x$, we say that $\B$ \emph{reaches $c'$ from~$c$} if there is a length $\le m$ computation of~$\B$ leading from $c$ to $c'$ that does neither pass through a nondeterministic configuration nor through a configuration of space $>s$.
+For two space $s$ configurations $c$, $c'$ of $\B$ on $x$, we say that $\B$ \emph{reaches $c'$ from~$c$} if there is a computation of~$\B$ leading from $c$ to $c'$ of length at most $m$ that does neither pass through a nondeterministic configuration nor through a configuration of space larger than~$s$.
 In particular, $c$ cannot be nondeterministic but $c'$ can.
-We assume that $\B$ reaches a nondeterministic configuration from the initial configuration, i.e.\ the computation of $\B$ on $x$ is not deterministic.
+We assume that $\B$ reaches a nondeterministic configuration from the initial configuration, i.\,e.\ the computation of $\B$ on $x$ is not deterministic.

 We define a structure $\str A$ whose universe $A$ comprises all \big(length $O(s)$ binary codes of\big) nondeterministic space $s$ configurations of $\B$ on $x$.
 It interprets a binary relation symbol $E$, unary function symbols $s_0, s_1$ and unary relation symbols $S, F, J_\exists, J_\forall, C_\exists, C_\forall$ as follows.